 In Christianity

-Finches, especially the goldfinch, are often referenced in Christian teachings and art.
-They’re associated with the Passion of the Christ, and they’ve often been depicted in Christian paintings.
+Christian teachings and art often reference finches, especially the goldfinch.
+Finches are associated with the Passion of the Christ and are often depicted in Christian paintings.

 Artist Luca di Tommè’s famous altarpiece depicted Christ holding a goldfinch in his left hand.
 Some say that in this piece, the finch represents the Resurrection of Christ.
 Others believe the finch serves as a reminder that the fate of your soul is in God’s hands.